Sarenaoberoi/AgentBasedModeling/project1.md

 <img width="533" alt="Screen Shot 2020-09-16 at 7 09 08 PM" src="https://user-images.githubusercontent.com/60228365/93401470-31839300-f850-11ea-9c74-3cfadd2533a1.png">

 The plot pictured above is a representation of Zipf's Law using population in Altos, Paraguay.
+My Zipf's law graph looks very funky.
+I began by organizing the settlments in my dataframe by their population size.
+As seen from the plots above, there is a slight linear relaitonship present, but the line of best fit is extremley off.
+This is plausible, as the Altos, Paraguay is a very small location with a small population, making it difficult to differentiate the linear pattern seen from the points.